mbloechl05/vrf-dep/README.md

 # Vascular risk factors and depressed mood

-This git-lab-repro contains analysis codes for the project "Vascular risk factors and the long-term course of depressed mood".
+This git-lab-repro contains analysis codes for the project **Vascular risk factors and the long-term course of depressed mood**.

 Two datasets were analysed: